 Another day on the pristine islands of the Bazaruto National Park, hopping between islands onboard the traditional dhow.
 We visit the Bazaruto Island where you can hike up the sand dunes to enjoy sweeping views over the islands and blue waters, perhaps even spotting dolphins.

-There is also time for a swim and a snorkel before we sail (or motor) over the the famous Two Mile Reef of the Bazaruto Archipelago.
+There is also time for a swim and a snorkel before we sail (or motor) over the famous Two Mile Reef of the Bazaruto Archipelago.
 Here you have the chance to go snorkelling and see the abundance of marine animals and fish that make the pretty reef renowned.

 On day nine we travel back south through the fields and coconut plantations of rural Mozambique, passing mango trees and cashew nut sellers along the road.